DJDanl/cpp-docs.pt-br/docs/parallel/amp/reference/concurrency-fast-math-namespace-functions.md

  Valor de ponto flutuante

 ### <a name="return-value"></a>Valor de retorno
- Retorna o valor tangente do argumento
+ Retorna o valor da tangente do argumento

 ##  <a name="tanf"></a>  tanf
  Calcula o valor tangente do argumento